TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 .. note::

-   :code:`.entryLevel` generally is not supported together with the :code:.special` property!
+   :ts:`.entryLevel` generally is not supported together with the :code:.special` property!
 The only exception is :code:special = keywords`.

 Also be aware that this property selects pages for the first level in